-To learn more about small breed diets, check out this article on the best dog foods for small breeds.
+To learn more about small breed diets, check out this article on the dog foods for small breeds.

 If your Chihuahua struggles with weight gain, you can even find small breed specific diets in weight management formulas.
 These diets are less calorie dense but still high in nutrition to keep your little buddy trim and healthy.

 But it’s important to remember that most Chihuahua’s gain weight because they are eating too much in overall volume, not because their food has too many calories.
 The Pet Obesity Organization recommends dogs under 10 pounds eat about 200 calories a day.